Felixmil/RIVD/README.md

 <!-- badges: end -->

-The goal of RIVD is to deliver simple tools and adapted outputs for in vitro diagnostic (IVD) assay performances assessment.
-The results can be used in early assay development phase or hopefully with compliance with regulatory frameworks.
-The package is built according to the recommandation formulated in the CLSI guidelines.
+The goal of RIVD is to deliver **simple tools** and **adapted outputs** for *in vitro diagnostic* (IVD) assays performances assessment.
+The results can be used in early development phase, or *hopefully* for building a validation report in compliance with regulatory frameworks.
+The package is built according to the recommendations formulated in the CLSI guidelines.

 ## Installation